kanchanamv/ShowTime/README.md

 - [ ] Add a tab bar for **Now Playing** and **Top Rated** movies.
 - [ ] Implement segmented control to switch between list view and grid view.
 - [ ] Add a search bar.
-- [x] All images on the Movei Details page fade in.
+- [x] All images on the Movie Details page fade in.
 - [ ] For the large poster, load the low-res image first, switch to high-res when complete.
-- [ ] Customize the highlight and selection effect of the cell.
+- [x] Customize the highlight and selection effect of the cell.
 - [ ] Customize the navigation bar.

 The following **additional** features are implemented: